Fallen-Breath/LetMeClickAndSendForServer/README.md

 It's no longer possible to correctly distinguish between "a run_command for sending chat message" and "a run_command for sending command"

 As a workaround, LetMeClickAndSendForServer for MC >= 1.21.5 will only replace certain `command` with the `/lmcas` command.
-By default, only `command` value starting with `!!` will be replaced
+By default, only `command` value starting with `!!`, which is a commonly-used command prefix in [MCDReforged](https://github.com/MCDReforged/MCDReforged) plugin ecosystem, will be replaced

 A config file located at `./config/letmeclickandsendforserver/config.json` is added for customizing the replacing behavior